a11ywatch/kayle/README.md

 const results = await kayle({
   page,
   browser,
+  runners: ["htmlcs"] // options are  "htmlcs", "axe", and "ace".
+The order is from fastest to slowest.
+Defaults to htmlcs.
   origin: "https://a11ywatch.com",
   // html: "<html>...</html>"
 });
 ```

+It is recommended to use `htmlcs` as the runner or simply not declare a runner for the default.
+We did a massive rewrite on htmlcs and it is extremely fast and stable.

 When passing raw `html` try to also include the `origin` or the url, this sets `window.origin` and helps scripts that rely on it to work correctly or else relatives scripts will not work since the relative path does not exist on the locale machine.